UCLA School of Medicine Admissions Consultant

 There are a plethora of directions that a physician’s career can take and it’s more impressive when someone has much knowledge and has been contemplative of their choices.

 UCLA David Geffen School of Medicine Application Timeline:

-Secondary Application submission deadline: Within 30 days of the invitation
+Secondary Application submission deadline: Within 2 weeks from invitation

 Applicants are screened to determine an invitation to submit a secondary application.